GaryB96/ElecServCheck/README.md

 # ⚡ Service Checklist

-A modern Progressive Web App (PWA) for calculating residential electrical service loads based on the 2024 Canadian Electrical Code.
+A Progressive Web App (PWA) for calculating residential electrical service loads based on the 2024 Canadian Electrical Code.

 ## 🎯 What It Does

 Service Checklist helps you quickly assess whether a residential property's electrical service is adequate based on square footage, appliances, and heating systems.
-Get instant results and generate professional PDF reports.
+Get instant results and generate a PDF report.

 ## ✨ Key Features

 - **Smart Load Calculations** - Automatically calculates approximate electrical load in amps
 - **Canadian Code Compliant** - Based on 2024 Canadian Electrical Code standards
 - **Instant Assessment** - Know immediately if a safety survey is required or recommended
-- **PDF Reports** - Generate and share professional reports with policy details and inspection dates
+- **PDF Reports** - Generate and share professional reports with policyholder or others
 - **Works Offline** - Install as an app and use anywhere, even without internet
 - **Mobile Optimized** - Smooth experience on phones, tablets, and desktops